-Since we know at least 4 people who should be arriving imminently, here are some tips for those looking to visit Myanmar:
+Since we know at least 4 people who should be arriving imminently, we decided to put together a detailed list of tips for Myanmar:

 - You can buy sim cards with data in the airport for less than $US 10 and considering how often the internet cut out on us during our time in Myanmar, having a 3G backup is well worth it.